CreditView

 Many illustrations and icons from our design library weren’t available in the CMS or had the wrong name, making them hard to find - which limited how visually robust I could make the design.

-Page previews sometimes didn’t work in the CMS if there was a defect with a component, but it wasn’t always clear which module had the issue to begin with, making it hard to troubleshoot
+Page previews sometimes didn’t work in the CMS if there was a defect with a component, however it wasn’t always clear which module had the issue to begin with, making it hard to troubleshoot

 Thank-you for reading!